Helia-Karisani/flask-crud-app/README.md

 * This is a learning project — it does not persist data between runs.
 * Make sure to use `POST` (not `GET`) for deletion to follow proper web practices.
-* The original lab was based on an IBM Developer Skills Network exercise.